MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-1-vpc.md

 You can implement this by banning `"ec2:CreateInternetGateway"` in subaccounts via SCP.[^2111]

-This works because although there are many ways an accidental Internet-exposure might happen -- for VPCs at least -- every way requires an Internet Gateway (IGW).
+It works because although there are many ways an accidental Internet-exposure might happen -- for VPCs at least -- every way requires an Internet Gateway (IGW).
 E.g.

 ![alt text](https://i.imgur.com/1e4M8z4.gif)

 Or: